 How to store homemade strawberry syrup

-I like to keep the syrup in a mason jar in my fridge, but I'll put it in a plastic container if I'm freezing it.
+I like to keep the syrup in a glass mason jar in my fridge, but I’ll put it in a plastic storage container if I’m freezing it.

 How to thaw frozen strawberry syrup

-Take your container of frozen syrup out of the freezer and put it right in the refrigerator.
+Take your container of frozen syrup from your freezer storage and put it in the refrigerator.
 Let it thaw overnight (5-15 hours).
-It may have separated while defrosting, so you'll need to mix it up again.
+It may have separated while defrosting, so you’ll need to mix it up again.
 Shake it in the container or stir the syrup really well to re-mix the liquids and the solids.